Azure/Microsoft-Defender-for-Cloud/Workbooks/Microsoft Defender for Storage Price Estimation/ReadMe.md

 # Microsoft Defender for Storage - Price Estimation Dashboard 1.0

+> ## Important note
+>
+> We have released another Microsoft Defender for Cloud price estimation workbook that covers all of the following plans:
+>
+> * Microsoft Defender for App Services
+> * Microsoft Defender for Containers
+> * Microsoft Defender for Key Vaults
+> * Microsoft Defender for Servers
+> * Microsoft Defender for Storage
+> * Microsoft Defender for Databases
+>
+> **You can find the new workbook [here](https://github.com/Azure/Microsoft-Defender-for-Cloud/tree/main/Workbooks/Microsoft%20Defender%20for%20Cloud%20Price%20Estimation)**.

 Microsoft Defender for Storage currently supports and monitors transactions for Azure Blobs, Azure files, and Azure Data Lake Storage Gen 2.
 [Learn more here.](https://docs.microsoft.com/en-us/azure/security-center/defender-for-storage-introduction)

 [This workbook](https://techcommunity.microsoft.com/t5/microsoft-defender-for-cloud/microsoft-defender-for-storage-price-estimation-dashboard/ba-p/2429724) considers all storage accounts with and without Microsoft Defender for Storage enabled across your selected subscription.
 The results are from within the last 7 days.